-Gergiev to the Dutch: ‘I feel your pain’
+Gergiev to the Dutch: ‘I feel your pain’main

 A statement by Valery Gergiev on the downing of MH17 over the Ukraine is being received with some scepticism in the Netherlands.
 The statement makes all the right human noises.
 But it fails to register the conductor’s uncritical support for Vladimir Putin and his adventures in the Ukraine.
 Here’s the statement in full: